earthly/website/website/faq.md

 Earthly grew out of a wrapper around Dockerfiles.
 As your project grows, your build and testing requirements will grow too.
 You might end up with multiple Dockerfiles, you might need to support running tests and builds on Linux, MacOS, and Windows, you might run into parallelization issues, and you might need to scale across multiple repositories.
 After all that hard work, the performance of the build will still be limited, because it would rely on traditional CI technologies, with limited parallelism and caching.

-Earthly and Earthly CI grew out of all of these requirements and is supported by a growing user base, which (most likely) offers a more battle-tested code base than your custom in-house wrapper.
-Earthly CI also gives you a level of performance that is unmatched by traditional CI systems.
+Earthly grew out of all of these requirements and is supported by a growing user base, which (most likely) offers a more battle-tested code base than your custom in-house wrapper.

 Still think you should just write your own wrapper?
 We have some tips on our [blog](https://earthly.dev/blog/repeatable-builds-every-time/).